VVUQ · Module 9 of 10

 Closed notes.
 Answer out loud, then reveal.

-1. What does calibration do?
+1. What does calibration do, and what is it conditional on?

 2. Why is calibration not validation?